PKRoma/miranda/miranda/protocols/IcqOscarJ/docs/icq-readme.txt

   Temporary Visible List support
-  New Features page in options to configure extra features Custom statuses just like icq5 - needs clist_mw derivative (thx Big Muscle)
-TODO: Enhanced Unicode & Ansi charsets support
+  New Features page in options to configure extra features Custom statuses just like icq5 - needs clist_mw derivative (thx Big Muscle) Enhanced Unicode & Ansi charsets support (each contact can have its own codepage)
 TODO: AIM cross-compatability (only messages)

 Improvements: